acornelissen/RhodiumOS/README.md

-# RhodiumOS
+# Rhodium M / RhodiumOS

-PlatformIO project for Arduino / ESP32 firmware for the LiDAR RF version of the Panomicron Rhodium.
+- Firmware folder has the PlatformIO project for Arduino / ESP32 firmware for the LiDAR RF version of the Panomicron Rhodium.
+- CAD folder contains STEP file
+- PCB folder contains Gerbers

 ### Credits: